Olga Lengyel: 1946 Memoir

-In 2021, holocaust scholar Lawrence Langer published a critical analysis of Lengyel's story, arguing it contained evidence of falsified stories, false memories or embellishment.
+In Legyel's attempt to bear witness and publicize all that had gone on in the camp, she included some aspects she must have learned secondhand.
+In 2021, Holocaust scholar Lawrence Langer published a critical analysis of Lengyel's story, arguing it contained evidence of falsified stories, false memories or embellishment.

 Legacy

-In 1954 she moved to Cuba with her second husband Gustav Aguire, which they had to flee during the Cuban revolution in 1959.
-The property of US citizens has been expropriated by the Cuban government, including their art collection.
-Claims for return were always ignored.
+In 1954 Lengyel moved to Cuba with her second husband Gustav Aguire.
+They fled back to the United States during the Cuban revolution in 1959.
+The property of US citizens was expropriated by the Cuban government, including their art collection.
+Claims for its return have been ignored.
 In New York in 1962, Lengyel donated the Memorial Library, which is dedicated to commemorating the Holocaust, under the care of the State University of New York in Manhattan.
 In her will, she bequeathed her property in Manhattan and the right to the art collection to the Memorial Library.

 Following the political détente between the US and Cuba in 2015, the legal claims to the art collection were memorialized by the Memorial Library.
 According to the list drawn up by Lengyel, the collection includes works by Hans Memling, Anthony van Dyck, Francisco Goya and Edgar Degas.